cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 #### Scattering buffer-like objects `comm.Scatter()`

+- [ ] TODO: is there any difference should it be moved to scatter section?

 In this example, we scatter a NumPy array among the processes in the communicator group.